justinmanley/wherewewalk/README.md

-spatialsurvey is a survey application built for the University of Chicago using the dowsing.js survey framework.
+spatialsurvey is a survey application built for the University of Chicago using the [spatialsurvey.js](https://github.com/manleyjster/spatialsurvey) survey framework.

 This project is released under the MIT License.
-Full documentation coming soon.
+Documentation at [wherewewalk.uchicago.edu/documentation](wherewewalk.uchicago.edu/documentation).

 -------------------------